steqeq/0000/docs/how-to/rocm-for-ai/install.rst

 If you’re new to ROCm, refer to the :doc:`ROCm quick start install guide for Linux
 <rocm-install-on-linux:tutorial/quick-start>`.

-If you’re using a Radeon GPU for graphics-accelerated applications, refer to the :doc:`Radeon installation instructions <radeon:docs/install/install-radeon>`.
+If you’re using a Radeon™ GPU for graphics-accelerated applications, refer to the :doc:`Radeon installation instructions <radeon:docs/install/install-radeon>`.

 ROCm supports two methods for installation.
 There is no difference in the final ROCm installation between these two